de4a-eu/de4a-mobile-user-agent/README.md

 There are two files in the repository:

-DE4A Mobile App Manual v0.2.pdf, this is the app manual.
+DE4A Mobile User Agent Manual v0.2.pdf, this is the app manual.
 Read it first. de4a-mobile-user-agent.apk, this is the mobile app to be downloaded to your mobile device